askerlee/segtran/README.md

 ### Acknowledgement

-The â€œreceptivefieldâ€? folder is from https://github.com/fornaxai/receptivefield/, with minor edits and bug fixes.
+The "receptivefield" folder is from https://github.com/fornaxai/receptivefield/, with minor edits and bug fixes.

-The â€œMNet_DeepCDRâ€? folder is from https://github.com/HzFu/MNet_DeepCDR, with minor customizations.
+The "MNet_DeepCDR" folder is from https://github.com/HzFu/MNet_DeepCDR, with minor customizations.

-The â€œefficientnetâ€? folder is from https://github.com/lukemelas/EfficientNet-PyTorch, with minor customizations.
+The "efficientnet" folder is from https://github.com/lukemelas/EfficientNet-PyTorch, with minor customizations.

-The â€œnetworks/setrâ€? folder is a slimmed-down version of https://github.com/fudan-zvg/SETR/, with a few custom config files.
+The "networks/setr" folder is a slimmed-down version of https://github.com/fudan-zvg/SETR/, with a few custom config files.

 There are a few baseline models under networks/ which were originally implemented in various github repos.
 Here I wonâ€™t acknowlege them individually.

-Some code under â€œdataloaders/â€? (esp.Â 3D image preprocessing) was borrowed from https://github.com/yulequan/UA-MT.
+Some code under "dataloaders/" (esp.Â 3D image preprocessing) was borrowed from https://github.com/yulequan/UA-MT.

 ### Citations